Life on Life’s Terms. 3 Years of Recovery

 On Quitting the Drink

-I haven’t read it, but there is a book named “Alcohol Lied to Me”.
+I haven’t read it, but there is a book named “Alcohol Lied to Me.”
 I love the title because it holds true.
 The stuff is just a lie.

 I’ve been meaning to blog a piece about alcohol, but I’m a newbie to sobriety and I don’t feel seasoned enough to give advice or proclaim victory.
-What I do know is that my life and every experience I have had has changed and I have no desire to feel the way I used to.
+What I do know is that my life and every experience I have has changed, and I have no desire to feel the way I used to.

-Tonight I’m sailing with my husband Daren.
-Around 4pm we both started getting hungry.
+Tonight I’m sailing with my husband, Daren.
+Around 4 p.m., we both started getting hungry.
 Daren suggested some appetizers.
-He went down below and a few minutes later appeared with a gorgeous spread of cheeses, olives, crackers, pate, hummus and roasted bell peppers.
+He went down below and a few minutes later appeared with a gorgeous spread of cheeses, olives, crackers, pâté, hummus, and roasted bell peppers.

 Right?

 Haha.
 So wrong.
-So so very wrong.
+So, so very wrong.

 There was always a reason.
 I was always wound up.
-I “quit” for a few days every few months but honestly I tried to quit every day.
-Every single night I went to bed feeling like crap and wishing I didn’t drink.
+I “quit” for a few days every few months, but honestly, I tried to quit every day.
+Every single night I went to bed feeling like crap and wishing I hadn’t drunk.
 Every morning I woke up feeling determined to quit.
 I’d meditate on it.
-I’d write love notes to my later day self about how good I feel and why it’s a bad idea.
-By 9am each day I would decide that ‘today’ would be my last day and begin planning when to start drinking for the day- when to chill the wine and what I would eat with it.
+I’d write love notes to my later-day self about how good I feel and why it’s a bad idea.
+By 9 a.m. each day, I would decide that “today” would be my last day and begin planning when to start drinking for the day—when to chill the wine and what I would eat with it.
 It was downhill from there.
-It was the same sad ass story every day.
-By mid afternoon I wrestled with why I even felt guilty.
-I rationed how every single last person around me drinks daily too.
-I convinced myself I was normal and craving alcohol was just a normal part of life.
-I loved it.
-But I hated it.

 I am now way more relaxed.
-Somehow nothing, even stressful events bother me like they used to.
+Somehow, even stressful events don’t bother me like they used to.
 Food is better.
 Nothing in my life has changed.
-I have the same life with the same good, bad and ugly parts.
+I have the same life with the same good, bad, and ugly parts.
 I just feel differently about them and can embrace whatever it is.
-I now have experienced what I knew before but never practiced, that all those cliche sayings comparable to “this too shall pass” or the Serenity Prayer are really true.
-It all passes.
-Like the weather in New England.
-If you don’t like it, just wait a few minutes.
-If you do, don’t be too excited.
-Enjoy it but be prepared for it to change without warning.

-I’m in no way cuter, smarter, funnier, braver or more honest when drinking.
-I might be.
-But I slur my words, think hurtful things are funny, and lose the filter of “Is it True/Kind/Necessary” in light of ‘Being Honest”.
-If my mood isn’t good I could be a bitch.
-I make really stupid decisions and I often regret things that I would have absolutely not done if sober.
-Why would I put this poison in my body that turns me into a kookie alter ego?
+I am in no way cuter, smarter, funnier, braver, or more honest when drinking.
+I might think I am.
+But I slur my words, think hurtful things are funny, and lose the filter of “Is it true, kind, necessary?” in the name of being honest.
+If my mood isn’t good, I can be a bitch.
+I make really stupid decisions, and I often regret things I would have absolutely not done if I were sober.

 Alcohol lies.
 Sober is the new cool.
 I love everything about quitting the drink.